 Greece is famous for its ancient roots and captivating mythology.
 And whether you tour the magnificent palaces at Knossos or stand at the ancient centre of the world in Delphi, it’s an ideal destination for history lovers.
 The sunny climate and turquoise waters are just an added bonus.

-For further reading, head over to the history section of our website.
+For further reading, head over to the history and travel sections of our website.
 Here, you’ll find everything from UK and American history articles to more historic sites to visit in the UK and abroad.

 Which historic sites have you visited in Greece?
 Have any of the ideas on our list sparked your interest?
 We’d love to hear from you in the comments below.